Skip to main content

 Reimbursements

-At the end of each summer’s Tire Round-up Program, the Department of Streets will reconcile all accounts.
+At the end of each summer’s Tire Round-up Program, the Department of Sanitation will reconcile all accounts.
 Once this happens, each participant will be issued a check based on the number of eligible tires dropped off under its group’s identification number.

 We limit total reimbursement for any one group to not more than $500 each year.

-2023 tire drop-off dates and locations
+2026 tire drop-off dates and locations

 All event dates are Saturdays.
 Sites are open from 9 a.m. to 3 p.m. on the date specified.

-Date Drop-off location
+Date and Area Drop-off location

-Front St. and Washington Ave.
+3rd St. and Allegheny Ave.**

 2601 W. Glenwood Ave.